CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-preflight.md

 There are four common VM family types that CluedIn will create as part of the AKS (Kubernetes) node pools.

-The subscription needs to have enough spare vCPU quota in order to provision the different nodes.
+The subscription must have enough spare vCPU quota to provision the different nodes.

 * At least 36 vCPUs in the **StandardDSv4Family** quota